bskinny/helodali/README.md

 When you run the jar you can set the port the ring server will use by setting the environment variable PORT.
 If it's not set, it will run on port 3000 by default.

-To deploy to heroku, first create your app:
+To deploy to ..., first create your app:

 ```
 heroku create